Ray (Ray Terrill)

 Ray Terrill appeared in The CW's fourth annual Arrowverse crossover event with Arrow, The Flash, the Legends of Tomorrow, and Supergirl titled "Crisis on Earth-X".
-He was played by Russell Tovey, who would also voice character in the CW Seed series Freedom Fighters: The Ray.
+He was played by Russell Tovey, who would also voice the character in the CW Seed series Freedom Fighters: The Ray.
 Tovey returned in a cameo in the crossover event Crisis on Infinite Earths.

 Publication history

 Ray's debut miniseries was created by Jack C. Harris and Joe Quesada, edited by Jim Owsley.

 Fictional character biography

 Origins

-From a very young age, Raymond Terrill is told by his supposed father that exposure to direct sunlight will kill him.
-Privately tutored in his window-darkened home, he is dubbed "Night Boy" by the media.
+From a young age, Raymond Terrill is told by his father that exposure to direct sunlight will kill him.
+Privately tutored in his home, he is dubbed "Night Boy" by the media.
 At the age of eighteen, Ray learns the truth about his heritage while at the deathbed of his father, "Happy" Terrill.
-The dying man admits that he was the Golden Age Ray, and that exposure to sunlight will activate Raymond's own light-based superpowers.
-As a child he would have been unable to control such power and, thus, had to be kept in darkness.
+Happy admits that he was the Golden Age Ray, and that exposure to sunlight will activate Raymond's light-based superpowers.

 At the funeral for "Happy" Terrill, Ray meets his cousin, Hank, who urges him to become a superhero like his father.
-When he refuses, "Happy" shows up very much alive, in his classic Ray costume and looking far younger than he should, to meet his son.
+When he refuses, "Happy" shows up alive, in his classic Ray costume and looking far younger than he should, to meet his son.
 He tells Raymond that he was in fact raised by his uncle, Thomas Terrill, and that he must use his newfound powers to save the Earth from a powerful cosmic light-entity.
-Raymond eventually decides to take up the mantle of "the Ray", defeats the evil Doctor Polaris, and succeeds in dissuading the light entity from its destructive purpose.
+Raymond eventually decides to take up the mantle of "the Ray", defeats Doctor Polaris, and succeeds in dissuading the light entity from its destructive purpose.